Conference on College Composition and Communication Logo

 CODE OF CONDUCT

 NCTE expects all participants to adhere to the following policies while in attendance at the CCCC Annual Convention and TYCA Conference.
-NCTE reserves the right to dismiss any participant from Convention whose conduct is inconsistent with these policies.
+NCTE reserves the right to take action against any participant in the Convention whose conduct is inconsistent with these policies.
+Action may include dismissal from the Convention and/or termination of NCTE membership.

 MUTUAL RESPECT & ANTI-HARASSMENT POLICY

 NCTE is committed to producing events where everyone may learn, network, and socialize in an environment of mutual respect.
-Therefore, some behaviors are expressly prohibited: harassment or intimidation related to gender, gender identity and/or expression, sexual orientation, disability, race, age, religion; deliberate intimidation, stalking, or following; harassing photography or recording; sustained disruption of talks or events; inappropriate contact and unwelcome sexual attention.
-Participants are expected to observe this code of conduct policy in all venues and events.
-Contact eventcommunications@ncte.org if you believe you have been harassed or that a harassing situation exists.
+Therefore, some behaviors are prohibited, including harassment related to gender, gender identity and/or expression, sexual orientation, disability, race, age, religion, political affiliation, or beliefs; intimidation, stalking, or following; harassing photography or recording; sustained or repeated disruption of talks or events; inappropriate contact or unwelcome sexual attention; or any other conduct that NCTE leadership finds to be unreasonably hostile, offensive, or humiliating.
+Participants are expected to observe this policy at all times in regard to the Convention.
+Contact eventcommunications@ncte.org if you believe this policy has been violated.
 All reports will be directed to NCTE leadership immediately.

 DEMONSTRATIONS POLICY